Brackley Town Hall

 Our brief was to carry out a comprehensive restoration & adaptation of the Town Hall in order to address the range of physical issues and improve its long-term financial sustainability.
 The Town Hall had a long-established relationship with a large number of civic and local community users, who regularly hire space for meetings, activities and functions.
 Our work included the introduction of new community spaces, a ground floor commercial unit (bistro / café) and an attic holiday let to provide an income for the maintenance and care of the building.
 The Town Council has retained a presence in the building with a small office.
-Bold new interventions saw the introduction of a modern stair and lift, without detriment to the historic fabric or detracting from the original design.
+Bold new interventions saw the introduction of a contemporary stair and lift, without detriment to the historic fabric or detracting from the original design.